How Christians Should Steward Time and Money

 "The earth is the LORD's and the fullness thereof, the world and those who dwell therein," (Psalms 24:1 ESV)

-God is the owner.
-We are stewards.
-We manage the possessions God has delegated to us.
-Instead of asking, “How much should I give to God?”, ask “How much of God’s money should I keep for now?”
+Instead of asking, "How much should I give to God?", ask, "How much of God's money should I keep for now?"

 Giving money to God is an act of worship.
-It is similar to singing praises to God, praying to God, and listening to God’s word being read and taught.
-Not just a duty, it is an offering of worship.
+It belongs alongside singing praises to God, praying to God, and listening to God's Word being read and taught.
+It is not merely a duty.
+It is an offering.

 "I have received full payment, and more.
 I am well supplied, having received from Epaphroditus the gifts you sent, a fragrant offering, a sacrifice acceptable and pleasing to God."
 (Philippians 4:18 ESV)

-Paul commended the sacrificial giving of the Macedonian churches.
+Paul commended the same kind of sacrificial giving among the Macedonian churches.

-Look at a person’s finances and checkbook, and you will learn a lot about a person’s spiritual trustworthiness.
+Look at a person's finances and checkbook, and you will learn a great deal about that person's spiritual trustworthiness.

 "But as you excel in everything — in faith, in speech, in knowledge, in all earnestness, and in our love for you — see that you excel in this act of grace also."
 (2 Corinthians 8:7 ESV)